ReimuNotMoe/Marisa/README.md

 The project is in alpha state.
 It's not recommended to use in production environments.

 ## History & Story
+The name "Marisa" is derived from a [Touhou Project character](https://en.touhouwiki.net/wiki/Marisa_Kirisame), who rides a broom and flies fast.

-The idea and name are based on a plain C HTTP server project I was working on when I was at school.
+The idea is based on a plain C HTTP server project I was working on when I was at school.
+It was called "Marisa" since then.
 It worked like PHP, but every webpage is a shared library (.so/.dll).

+---

 Time flies.
 Half a year ago, in a conversation about teamwork, my boss (at that time) told me: